 Two of the thieves, armed with a sawed-off shotgun and a machine gun, held Betty and a dozen or so other celebrities against the wall with their hands up while the four others made off with the club’s reputed $75,000 bankroll.
 Betty, the only witness to go on record, insisted the patrons themselves had not been robbed.

-Because of Betty’s involvement, the story garnered national headlines.
+Because of Grable’s involvement, the story garnered national headlines.
 Local newspapers revealed that there had been another (likewise unreported) robbery of a half dozen prominent sporting figures at this same address “some months” previously, possibly the incident gossip columnist Hedda Hopper refers to in her column of October 3, 1945:

-Three months later, Deputy Sheriff Al Guasti officially attributed the robbery to a Kansas City gang who had just pulled off a holdup in Denver with an M.O. strikingly similar to the job at 9216 Sunset, as well as a third robbery that had occurred in Ocean Park on June 27, 1945.
+As for the real life robbery at 9216 Sunset Strip on NYE 1945, Deputy Sheriff Arthur C. Jewel stated a few days into the “investigation” that the gunmen responsible were “believed to be from the East.”
+The following day he reported that five Kansas City and St. Louis hoodlums had been identified as the possible gunmen.
+Three months later, Deputy Sheriff Al Guasti officially attributed the robbery to a Kansas City gang who had just pulled off a holdup in Denver with an M.O. strikingly similar to the job at 9216 Sunset, as well as a third robbery that had occurred in Ocean Park on June 27, 1945 (the one referenced by Hedda Hopper).
 From witnesses’ descriptions of the gunman, he said, he had identified four as belonging to the Kansas gang.
-The incident was closed.
+The incident was closed (4).

-McAfee, Tutor Scherer and Farmer Page, former partners in the Clover Club.
-Waer testified that he had been in charge of setting up the illicit casino at Dincara in 1946.
-Waer was also a witness in Cohen’s 1951 tax evasion trial, as one of the parties who had “loaned” the gangster money.
+(2) In September 1948 Waer testified in a county grand jury investigation into Mickey Cohen’s alleged gambling club operations at the Dincara Stock Farm in Burbank.
+Waer, who had by then moved to Las Vegas and was working as a dealer at the Hotel El Rancho Vegas (the casino was at the time managed by Guy McAfee, Tutor Scherer and Farmer Page, former partners in the Clover Club), told the grand jury that he had been in charge of setting up the illicit casino at Dincara in 1946.
+Cohen would later brag about “his” operation at Dincara but it seems likely Zeke Caress et al had some hand in it initially, given the Caress family connection.
+Waer was also a witness in Cohen’s 1951 tax evasion trial, as one of the parties who had “loaned” money to Cohen.
 He died in Las Vegas in 1966.